 Now the .308 Winchester is a perfectly capable long range cartridge and plenty of hunters use it on mountain hunts each year.
 After all, the recoil of the .308 is very similar to the .270.
 By the same token, the .270 has taken untold numbers of moose, elk and plains game without any issues.
 For instance, the 150gr Nosler Partition below really did a number on a big kudu bull in South Africa.
 It’s really just a matter of each cartridge having certain strengths and weaknesses.

-Do you primarily hunt deer sized game at ranges less than 200 yards?
+Do you primarily hunt deer sized game (including black bear) at ranges less than 200 yards?
 Both the .270 and .308 will work extremely well under those conditions and there is very little difference between them at short range.

 Do you hunt in areas where it might be necessary to take a longer range shot?
 The .270 Winchester might be the better choice for you.
 With a significantly flatter trajectory and more resistance to wind, the cartridge does very well on longer shots, particuarly on thin skinned game like mule deer, pronghorn, sheep, or tahr.